The-Musketeers-UU/coach-pro/docs/rls-policies.md

 drop policy if exists "Users can read directory" on public."user";
 drop policy if exists "Users manage own row" on public."user";
 drop policy if exists "Modules readable by owner" on public."module";
+drop policy if exists "Modules readable to participants" on public."module";
 drop policy if exists "Modules writable by owner" on public."module";
 drop policy if exists "Weeks visible to participants" on public."scheduleWeek";
 drop policy if exists "Weeks writable by owner" on public."scheduleWeek";